Implementation EYFS and KS1 Guided Reading

 The children will read a range of whole texts of different genres as well extracts from texts to support their reading skills and comprehension.

-The children will focus on reading objectives throughout their sessions and when working with the teacher they will be taught reading skill such as;
+The children will focus on reading objectives throughout their sessions and when working with the teacher they will be taught reading skills including:

 - vocabulary and word choices